-Following the first European Cooperation Day organised in 2012, this year people cycled together, sang together, ate together, and in general had a wonderful time in each other’s company in around 180 events in 31 countries.
+With the “European Cooperation Day” campaign we would like to remind citizens that many good things come out when we join forces.
+In the past editions, people cycled together, sang together, ate together, and in general had a wonderful time in each other’s company in hundreds of events organised by EU cooperation programmes in over 30 countries.